 - Undercoat rake – Long bristles that are spaced out like a comb; they are for dogs with very thick coats

-Another type of brush you can use is a FURminator, which is ideal for pups who constantly shed; although, you can use one on any type of dog.
+Another type of brush you can use is a FURminator, which is ideal for pups who constantly shed, although you can use one on any dog.
 FURminator is technically a brand name, not a type of dog brush.
 There are many types of FURminators.

 Labrador Retriever Dog Breed Information